aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

     - [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) - A command line tool for working with Kubernetes clusters.
     - [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) - A command line tool for working with EKS clusters.
     - [yq](https://mikefarah.gitbook.io/yq) - A command line tool for YAML processing.
 (For Linux environments, use the [`wget` plain binary installation](https://mikefarah.gitbook.io/yq/#wget))
-    - [Helm 3.7+](https://helm.sh/docs/intro/install/) - A tool for installing and managing Kubernetes applications.
+    - [Helm](https://helm.sh/docs/intro/install/) - A tool for installing and managing Kubernetes applications.

 {{% hint type="warning" title="Use the correct Helm version" %}}
 Helm 3.7 introduced breaking changes to this tutorial.
-Be sure to install a Helm version that is greater than or equal to 3.7.
+Be sure to install a Helm version that is greater than 3.0 and less than 3.7.
 {{% /hint %}}

 ### Configure IAM permissions